hairetikos/np2debug/README.md

 About
 -----

-This is a fork of [Xnp2] (https://github.com/nonakap/xnp2) with extended debugging features.
-The aim is to achieve a level of debugging comfort high enough to thoroughly modify PC-98 binaries and add new features to it.
+This is a fork of the PC-98 emulator [Xnp2] (https://github.com/nonakap/xnp2) with extended debugging features.
+The aim is to achieve a level of debugging comfort high enough to thoroughly modify PC-98 binaries and add new features to them.

 In addition to the assembly, memory and register viewers for emulated code already present in Xnp2, this version also includes: